seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 43) What is the region?
 44) What is the availability zone?
-45) what is the difference between Linux and ubuntu 46)write a shell script for knowing how many ports are listening or not?
+45) what is the difference between Linux and ubuntu
+46) write a shell script for knowing how many ports are listening or not?
-47)What is the apache module?
+47) What is the apache module?
-48)How are you using the Nginx server?
+48) How are you using the Nginx server?
-49)What storage services have you worked on?
+49) What storage services have you worked on?
-50)What about EBS and EFS?
+50) What about EBS and EFS?
 51) What are the different types of instance types in ec2?
 52) How do you take auto backup of an application data which is running on ec2?
 53) What are the HTTP port number and HTTPS port number?